msg-byu/enumlib/support/DEVELOPMENT.md

 ## Missing use cases
 Some users have attempted to use enumlib to do enumerations that were not part of the use cases orginally anticipated.
-The resulted in the third and fourth enumeration-related papers, but users continue to come up with scientifically sound, reasonable use cases that are difficult or impractical for the current enumeration code in the `enumlib` repo.
+This resulted in the third and fourth enumeration-related papers, but users continue to come up with scientifically sound, reasonable use cases that are difficult or impractical for the current enumeration code in the `enumlib` repo.

-One class of missing use cases includes problems where one group of sites in the unit cell have no configurational degree of freedom, that is, there is only once kind of atom allowed on those sites.
-Combinatorically speaking this is trival (like multiplying by one) but with the current data structures and hash tables this leads to significant overhead, even making some problems completely impractical that should be possible.
+One class of missing use cases includes problems where one group of sites in the unit cell have no configurational degree of freedom, that is, where there is only one kind of atom allowed on those sites.
+Combinatorically speaking this is trival (like multiplying by one), but with the current data structures and hash tables, this leads to significant overhead, even making some problems completely impractical that should otherwise be possible.

 A closely related use case consists of more than one group of sites that are mutually exclusive.
-For example, imagine decorating a two-lattice that can take atoms of type A,B on the first site and types C,D on the second site.
-This case doesn't have the full complexity of a quaternary case---it's more like to "coupled" binary cases---but the current algorithms are drastically slowed down by the "quarternary-ness" of the problem.
+For example, imagine a two-lattice that can take atoms of type A,B on the first site and types C,D on the second site.
+This case doesn't have the full complexity of a quaternary case---it's more like two "coupled" binary cases---but the current algorithms are drastically slowed down by the "quarternary-ness" of the problem.

-In the preceding example, the combinatorial possibilities of site 1 have no bearing on the possibilities of site 2, so the two problems could be done separately and then the final answer would by a kind of "outer product" of the two results.
-Instead of a 4^k type problem, we have two 2^(k/2) type problems.
+In the preceding example, the combinatorial possibilities of site 1 have no bearing on the possibilities of site 2, so the two problems could be done separately and then the final answer would be a kind of "outer product" of the two results.
+Instead of a 4^k type problem, we have two 2^(k/2) type problems (much easier for k more than 8 or so).

 ## Review of the development up to this point